A dirty chimney is the leading cause of chimney fires! In this article, we will discuss what leads to stage 3 creosote and how to deal with it.

 Here’s What to Do if You Have Stage 3 Creosote

 If you have stage III creosote, do not attempt to clean it yourself.
 Contact a licensed chimney sweep and schedule an appointment for professional cleaning.
-The sweep will use specialized equipment to remove the creosote buildup and restore your chimney to a safe condition.
+The Irish sweep will use specialized equipment to remove the creosote buildup and restore your chimney to a safe condition.

 For more information on stage III creosote or any other type of fireplace or chimney service, give us a call at 510.521.4088!